Russia travel guide

 Road travel

-If you’re planning to drive in Russia, see information on driving abroad and read the RAC Russia guide.
+If you’re planning to drive in Russia, see information on driving abroad and check the rules of the road in the RAC’s Russia guide.

-Traffic police will often stop drivers for spot checks.
+Traffic police often stop drivers for spot checks.

 Bringing vehicles into Russia